Break out the bubbly - weddings can go ahead again!!!

 Couples right now are saving so much money on weddings.
 Prices really have gotten out of control, and now you can spend the money you save in other places - your dream dress, for instance, or your dream honeymoon when the time is right.
 You could also invest in a stylish and intimate engagement/pre-wedding photoshoot to keep the excitement levels high until the big day!

 A WIDER CHOICE OF WHERE TO GET MARRIED

 This is one of the most exciting things with ‘micro weddings' - you no longer have to look for a venue to accommodate a certain guest count, while also staying within budget.
 Now you get to be more creative, like with smaller, cosier venues that would not have been possible with a larger guest count.

-BETTER WEDDING PHOTOS
+FANTASTIC & FUN WEDDING PHOTOS

 A smaller wedding doesn’t mean lower expectations, and you still deserve beautiful photos to forever remember your special day.

 As a wedding photographer, this is the best part of small weddings for me.